EnderTurret/TailsLegacy/README.md

 A Minecraft mod that adds in a variety of tails, ears, wings, and other accessories.

 This is a fork of [the original project](https://github.com/kihira/Tails) that has been updated to newer versions of Minecraft and expanded with additional features.
+(This fork is based on the 1.12 branch — not the in-development rewrite.)

 ## Differences